Clovin/LeetCode/README.md

 I have solved 239 / 764 problems.
 All unlocked easy problems are solved.

-Notes: All non-Javascript problems copy from others.
+Notes: All non-JavaScript problems copy from others.